logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/system-actions/web-services/configure-web-service-settings.md

         -   REST Assured automatically determines system proxy by looking at Java settings, environment variables, browser settings and operating system settings.
         -   TestArchitect supports mixed mode.
 Specially, you might use the system hostname in combination with a user-defined port, or vice versa.
 2. SSL: Defines SSL configurations.
 There are three supported modes in TestArchitect.
-    1.  **Server validation**: Run HTTPS normally, the SSL validation is handled from the server side.
+    1. Server validation: Run HTTPS normally, the SSL validation is handled from the server side.
         -   JSON string defined:

             ```
             {"ssl":"trusted"}
             ```

-    2.  **No SSL validation**: TestArchitect employs "[relaxed HTTP validation](http://static.javadoc.io/io.rest-assured/rest-assured/3.0.1/io/restassured/config/SSLConfig.html#relaxedHTTPSValidation--)", that is, skip SSL validation.
+    2. No SSL validation: TestArchitect employs "[relaxed HTTP validation](http://static.javadoc.io/io.rest-assured/rest-assured/3.0.1/io/restassured/config/SSLConfig.html#relaxedHTTPSValidation--)", that is, skip SSL validation.
 Trust all hosts regardless if the SSL certificate is invalid.
 By using this mode, you don't need to specify a keystore or trust store.
         -   JSON string defined:

             ```
             {"ssl":"skip"}
             ```

-    3.  **SSL client validation**: You can be more fine-grained and have Java keystore file and use it with REST Assured.
+    3. SSL client validation: You can be more fine-grained and have Java keystore file and use it with REST Assured.
         -   JSON string must be defined as follows.

             ```